 Once you have killed the lice with the appropriate product, it’s best to remove them and any other unhatched eggs by hand.
 This is the best way to finish the job completely.
 Use a fine-tooth comb on wet and conditioned hair to brush through the hair strands and remove the lice/eggs.
 Repeat every three-four day for three weeks!

 Are You a Special Needs Parent?

 Staying on top of your child’s hair care needs is key to keeping their delicate locks in great shape.
-By making their hair care routine, it will help ease the struggles of hair brushing and washing.
-If you’re the parent of a special needs child and looking for helpful content, be sure to explore the rest of this site.
+Making their hair care routine will help ease the struggles of hair brushing and washing.
+If you’re the parent of a special needs child looking for helpful content, explore the rest of this site.